garris/BackstopJS/examples/Jenkins/README.md

    ```
    docker pull jenkins/jnlp-slave
    ```

-2. Use RebuildJenkinsJnlpSlave/Dockerfile to rebuild image as "jenkins/jnlp-slave2:latest":
+2. Use --group-add to give jenkins user to have permission to run docker

+   Run the command to see which group id the container automatically created when we map the **-v /var/run/docker.sock:/var/run/docker.sock**

+   > Note: If the OS is **MAC**, change ownership of the /var/run/docker.sock to your current user: ``sudo chown `id -u`:staff /var/run/docker.sock``

    ```
-   docker build -t jenkins/jnlp-slave2 .
+   docker run \
+        -ti \
+        -v /var/run/docker.sock:/var/run/docker.sock \
+        --rm \
+        jenkins/jenkins:lts bash -c "ls -l /var/run/docker.sock"
    ```

+   You will get the result as bellow, mark down the group id.
+Normally speaking, the id should be 999 or 998.

+   <sub>srw-rw---- 1 root **999** 0 Jun 16 19:18 /var/run/docker.sock</sub>

 3. Start container for agent:
-   For more info about how to use jenkins/jnlp-slave2, please refer to: [https://github.com/jenkinsci/docker-jnlp-slave](https://github.com/jenkinsci/docker-jnlp-slave)
+   - For more info about how to use jenkins/jnlp-slave, please refer to: [https://github.com/jenkinsci/docker-jnlp-slave](https://github.com/jenkinsci/docker-jnlp-slave)

-   > Note: The master url should be **172.17.0.1:8080** between the docker containers
+   - The master url should be **172.17.0.1:8080** between the docker containers

+   - Get the group-id from step 2, for example 999

    ```
    docker run \
         -v ~/jenkins_home:/home/jenkins \